Apratim23/MailBlaze/README.md

 ## 🔗 Installation

 **Download the Extension:**
+1. Clone or download the repository.
+2. Open the Chrome browser.
+3. Go to `chrome://extensions/`.
+4. Enable `Developer mode`.
+5. Click on `Load unpacked`.
+6. Select the downloaded folder.
+7. The extension will be added to the browser.

 Currently, the MailBlaze extension is not available in the Chrome Web Store.
 **Run the Spring Backend:**